 Maybe some women look very beautiful, like a blooming flower, but the face will always age and the flowers will fade.

 Once a woman's face is absent, then her inner temperament is very important.
 The inner temperament is like a perfume made of flowers, which lasts for a long time and makes people memorable.

-Women's best books to read in 2023, as chosen by our book editor to add to your reading list that you won't be able to put down.
+Great books for 30-year-old women to read in 2023, as chosen by our book editor to add to your reading list that you won't be able to put down.

 The 41 Best Books for Women in Their 30s in 2023

 Reading is the continuation of the charm of a woman beyond her face.
 Reading can make women's mouths into chapters, reading can make women have more topics after chatting, and reading can expand their horizons.